French lawmakers visit Taiwan after China's war drill threats

 Beijing lashes out at any diplomatic action that might lend Taiwan legitimacy, and has responded with growing anger to visits by Western officials and politicians.

-The delegation of five French lawmakers is being led by Senator Cyril Pellevat, Taiwan's foreign ministry said, adding it was the fourth visit by French politicians in the past 12 months.
+The delegation of five French politicians is being led by Senator Cyril Pellevat (Les Républicains,) Taiwan's foreign ministry said, adding it was the fourth visit by French politicians in the past 12 months, which was kicked off by a high-profile delegation led by former Defence Minister Alain Richard in October 2021.

+In a tweet, the foreign ministry extended a "warm welcome" to Pellevat and his delegation, which also include Senators Brigitte Devésa (UDI,) Pierre-Antoine Levi (Les Centristes,) Olivier Cadic (UDI) and Alain Marc (Independent.)

-Last month China sent warships, missiles and fighter jets into the waters and skies around Taiwan in a show of opposition to Pelosi's presence -- its largest and most aggressive exercises since the mid-1990s.
+Last month China sent warships, missiles and fighter jets into the waters and skies around Taiwan in a show of strength during Pelosi's visit, its largest series of exercises since 1996.

 Pelosi, a veteran Beijing critic, was the most senior US politician to visit Taiwan in 25 years.
 She was followed by multiple separate US delegations in August.